 We all know that engaged employees work harder and make fewer mistakes.
-Employee engagement is one of HR’s best-known metrics.
+Employee engagement is, therefore, one of HR’s best-known metrics.
 Because it is so important, many HR policies focus on improving this key performance indicator.

 Engaged employees are more actively involved in their work, pay attention and effectively tackle challenges to reach their goals.
 Also, they are resilient, find their work meaningful, work longer hours and are more immune to stress.

 Everybody wants their employees to be engaged.
 However, there is a problem.
 Only 32% of the U.S.’ labor force is engaged.
 Interestingly, managers and executives are the most engaged.